yoavweiss/recipes/pita_bread.md

 2. Put the flour in a large bowl, add the yeast, and start adding water little by little, while kneading everything to a dough.

-3. Once your ball of dough is a bit formed, dissipate the tablespoon of salt in some water and add it to the mix.
+3. Once the ball of dough is a bit formed, dissipate the tablespoon of salt in some water and add it to the mix.
 Continue kneading.

 <picture>
   <source srcset="images/pita/ready_for_salt.webp" type="image/webp">